HEREDITARY HAIR LOSS

 Androgenetic Alopecia, also known commonly as Female Pattern Hair Loss (FPHL) in women, is caused by androgens – which are the hormones responsible for male traits and are present in both men and women.
 In Androgenetic Alopecia the male sex hormone, dihydrotestosterone (DHT) triggers hair follicles to shrink or miniaturize over time.
 This leads to thinning, and ultimately hair loss.

-Women with FPHL may start to notice thinning as early as the age of 12 but typically around the age of 40 years old.
+Hereditary hair loss in females can be noticed as early as the age of 12 but typically around the age of 40 years old.
 The onset can be triggered by hormones as women near menopause.
 About 40% of women will be affected by FPHL by the time they are 50 and per the American Academy of Dermatology, it is the most common cause of hair loss in women.

 How Do I Know if I have FPHL?